Esther Lipman: Family

-Her second marriage was to Harrold Cook.

-Her third marriage was to Sir Roland Ellis "Raoul" Jacobs (28 February 1891 – 28 June 1981) on 30 November 1970.
+She married again, to Sir Roland Ellis "Raoul" Jacobs on 30 November 1970.

+"Boy" Lipman's brother, the actor J. A. Lipman, married Esther's cousin Gertrude Solomon on 19 February 1917.

 Recognition

 Esther Lipman was made a Member of the Order of the British Empire in the 1946 New Year's Honours list and promoted to Officer in the 1978 New Year's Honours.

 She was one of eighteen women, chosen for their public service, to be received by Elizabeth II in Adelaide during the Royal Visit of 1954.

 The Esther Lipman Garden, located near the Torrens Parade Ground, was created in 1990 in her honour.
 It features a bust in her likeness created by sculptor Ken Martin.

+The Lady Esther Jacobs Room in the Adelaide Town Hall is named in her honour.